Forget Flowers: 9 DIY Gifts Under $10 Sure to Melt Your Valentine’s Heart

 2. Customize a coffee mug.

 I love my collection of coffee mugs, and anyone who feels the same would love a personalized one from that special someone.
-It can also act as great pen holder or succulent planter.
+It can also act as a great pen holder or succulent planter.

 All you need for this are some oil-based Sharpies and a Dollar Tree plain white mug, per the Destination Decoration blog.
 In fact, the Dollar Tree mugs are said to be best because of their lack of glaze.